-There is no wedding associated with this soup, but rather the Italian translation of minestra maritata (married soup), which references the marriage of meat and vegetables in a soup.
+The wedding associated with this soup, minestra maritata (married soup), is referencing the marriage of meat and vegetables in a soup.
 It is a soup with a broad range of recipes from a simple broth, meatballs and green leaf to a hearty combination of many meats and vegetables in one soup.
-My limited soup research does indicate that some consider the soup a tradition at weddings and a soup for December around Christmastime…I have no idea and make no claims.
-It is simply one of my favorite soups that I’ll make for any occasion and at any time of the year.
+Some consider the soup a tradition at weddings and a soup for December around Christmastime.
+It is one of my favorite soups that I’ll make for any occasion and at any time of the year.

 Stuffed Red Bell Peppers